Sandburg Mall

 Sandburg Mall, a.k.a.
 Carl Sandburg Mall, was a shopping mall in Galesburg, Illinois.
 The mall operated as an enclosed shopping center from 1975 to 2018 with main anchor stores and a variety of interior stores.
-The interior mall was closed September 28, 2018, leaving just three businesses as of 2019 — a car repair shop, a building supply outlet store, and a moving van rental operation.
+The interior mall was closed September 28, 2018, leaving just three businesses as of the 2020s—a car repair shop, a building supply outlet store, and a moving van rental operation.
 The mall's anchor stores were Sears, Bergner's, JCPenney, and Kmart.

 History

-Carl Sandburg Mall was proposed and developed by Skokie, Illinois-based Kenroy, Inc. beginning in 1971.
+Carl Sandburg Mall was proposed and developed by Skokie, Illinois-based Kenroy, Incorporated beginning in 1971.
 The $15 million development was built beginning in February 1974 and continuing into 1975 on 97 acres near the intersection of Henderson Street and U.S. Route 34 in northwest Galesburg.
 The mall was named for poet and writer Carl Sandburg.
 Its original owner was Illinois-based mall developer General Growth Properties (GGP).
 Sandburg Mall opened on October 1, 1975.
 The original anchors were JCPenney, Bergner's, and Sears.
 The Mall expanded twice in 1982 and 1992 bringing about a two-screen cinema operated by Kerasotes Theatres and a fourth anchor when Kmart opened a location in the mall.
 In addition to the four anchors, Sandburg Mall has spaces for 46 interior stores and has two outparcel buildings for automotive centers.
 Original retailers included Osco Drugs, Bresler's Ice Cream, Team Electronics, Garcia's Pizza-in-a-Pan, GNC, Karmelkorn, and Musicland.
-In March 1994, a Target store opened right next to the mall.
+In March 1994, a Target store opened next to the mall.

 The mall began a downturn not long after its original owner GGP sold it in the late 1990s.
-The mall was operated next by Ken Tucker and Associates but the Galesburg area suffered through economic downturn including the closing of its Maytag factory.
+The mall was operated next by Ken Tucker and Associates but the Galesburg area suffered through economic downturn including the closing of its Maytag appliance factory.
 As 30-year leases came due, many interior stores left the mall.
 Kerasotes closed the twin-screen cinema on December 18, 2003 creating an eight-screen theatre not far from the mall.
 With the mall heading toward greyfield status, a term associated with a dead or dying mall with high vacancy rates, it was purchased for $3.3 million by Sandburg Mall Reality Management in 2007.
 In 2014, the mall lost its first anchor when Sears closed April 30.
 Sandburg Mall Realty filed for bankruptcy and the mall was next offered in a sheriff's sale.
 The winning bidder was Mall Group Investments which paid $1.326 million for the mall in the Summer of 2015.
 During Mall Group's operation, the mall lost its second anchor when Kmart closed in July 2016.